horseyhorsey/Horse-Dotnet-Templates/EFCore-Sqlite/ReadMe.md

 2. Rename project files `EFCore.Sqlite` and the directory to your namespace or name for project

-3. Open with VSCode or a similar application and replace all `EFCore.Sqlite` to you namespace
+3. Open with VSCode or a similar application and replace all `EFCore.Sqlite` to your namespace

 4. You can replace all `MyModel` with your own first model and rename the class files